 “The darkness is over.
 Welcome to the brightness.” the golden light said to me.

-I found myself bathed in a sea of golden light, so peaceful and calm.
+I found myself bathing in a sea of golden light, so peaceful and calm.
+I was fully embraced by a comforting love and gentleness.
 I also found my body dazzling, reflecting rays of golden light.
+The senses of warmth and love saturated me.
 I felt complete and infinite.
 I was composed of lights in that realm.
 I was a part of the light.
-I still had a body shape, but there was no boundary, like how we can see the sunlight, but cannot tell its boundary.
+I still had a body shape, but there was no boundary.
+It’s just like we can see the sunlight, but cannot tell its boundary.
+Or if you pour some alcohol into a glass of water, it doesn’t dissolve but it would mix perfectly into the water.

 It was incredible!

-I could see that the dramatic crash from over 100 meter height caused multiple fractures throughout my body.
+I could see that the dramatic crash from over 100 meter height caused multiple fractures on my body.
 It was all covered with blood.
-I had been knocked unconscious and my heart trembled weakly.
-The brutal pressure from the tightened seatbelt on my ribs stopped air from going into the lungs.
+Because of the brain concussion, I passed out.
+My heart trembled weakly.
+The brutal pressure from the tightened seatbelt on the ribs stopped air from going into the lungs.

-While my body below showed no sign of life, no consciousness nor feeling, interestingly, I felt completely well and comfortable floating up above.
+While my body down there showed no sign of reaction, had no conscious or feeling, interestingly I felt completely well and comfortable up here.
+I didn’t have any wound or feel any pain.
 All that I felt was joy and peacefulness.
 In that spilt second, my soul had come out from my body, floating up on top of the glider in the air, watching myself dying.
 That was an incredible feeling!
-At the point of death, my body and soul separated.
+At the point of death, the body and soul separated.
 “I” was in dual existence.

 “But where am I?”
 I couldn’t help wondering.
-In that sea of golden light, all that I felt was a gentle and incredible warmth and peacefulness, that which I had never experienced something so pure and divine in the physical world.
-There was neither an enchanting heaven nor a terrifying hell that I had grown up hearing, but only peacefulness and calmness.
+In that sea of golden light, all that I felt were gentle and incredible warmth and peacefulness.
+I had never experienced something so pure and divine in the physical world.
+There was neither enchanting heaven nor terrifying hell as in our legends or tales, but only peacefulness and calmness.

 Wait!
 That felt familiar.
 Did I experience this before?

-At that time I felt as if I was cradled in the womb of the universe.
+At that time I felt as if I was bathing in the womb of the universe.
 I was fully embraced by the sea of golden light.
-I was completely immersed with the universe.
+I was completely immersed at the universe.
 Through the light, I was fully embraced by the overwhelming, non-judgmental and unconditional love of the universe.
+Greater than anything.
+More beautiful than anything.

 I understood how much the feeling of dying resembled that of being born.
 Perhaps life was a circle, departing and ending at the same point.